John Irvine Hunter: Later career

 Before leaving Sydney, Hunter had been much interested in the physiological research of Dr. N. D. Royle, and upon his return they researched together.
 In October 1923, a demonstration of the result of their work was given in the lecture theatre of the department of anatomy, Sydney.
 On 7 May 1924, the University of Sydney conferred the degree of Doctor of Medicine with First-Class Honours on Hunter, and he also received the University Medal and the Ethel Talbot Prize.
 In March Dr. William J. Mayo and other representatives of the American College of Surgeons visited Australia, and were so impressed with the work of Drs.
 Royle and Hunter that they invited them to deliver the Dr. John B. Murphy oration in surgery at New York's clinical congress in October 1924, attended by around 2500 surgeons from all over the world.
-There, the genius of Hunter was immediately recognized, and the youngest professor of anatomy at any important university became one of the most important figures at this great American congress.
+There, the genius of Hunter was immediately recognised, and the youngest professor of anatomy at any important university became one of the most important figures at this great American congress.

 Death

 In 1924, Hunter travelled to England with the intention he give a course of three lectures to his former colleagues.
-He finished his first lecture on December 5th; however, he became ill afterwards.
-Unknowingly enroute to England, Hunter had contracted typhoid fever and died from the illness at University College Hospital on 10 December 1924.
+He finished his first lecture on 5 December but he became ill shortly afterwards.

+While travelling to England, Hunter had contracted typhoid fever and died from the illness at University College Hospital on 10 December 1924.